-For complete information on specifying time values, refer to the OpenVMS User's Manual or the online help topic Date.
+For complete information on specifying time values, see the $OpenVMS\ User's\ Manual$ or the online help topic Date.

-/BURST[=keyword] /NOBURST Positional qualifier.
+/BURST[=keyword] /NOBURST

 Controls whether two file flag pages with a burst bar between them are printed preceding a file.
 If the /BURST qualifier is specified between the PRINT command and the file specifications, it can take either of the following keywords: